You’ve got your lead list, verified it, ensured your copy is perfect, and everything is in order. But your cold email still gets no replies.

 Why Email Warmup Matters for Cold Emailers

+Email warm-up for cold emailers is not optional; it is required.
 This is because major ESPs like Google and Outlook use some signals to decide if your emails end up in the inbox or the junk folder.
 Some of these signals include your authentication setup and your domain reputation.
+So if you’re thinking of skipping email warmup, you’re sending from a cold domain or inbox with no history or trust.
+That is exactly what spam filters look for.
+Take a look at why email warmup tools are a must-have for cold emailers:

 - Help build a positive domain reputation from Day 1